mtl-lan/1160_TeamProject/README.md

 ## Research Question

-By providing data attributes include student grades, demographic, social and school related features, can we predict a student's final academic performance?
+By providing data attributes including student grades, demographic, social and school related features, can we predict a student's final academic performance?

 ### Abstract